 Since goats are herd animals, don’t plan on having just one, they will need some company.
 You’ll also want to make sure you have good fences to keep them all contained, as goats are notorious for getting loose.

 To get an idea of what to expect, a single doe goat will produce about 22 gallons of milk every month for 10 months of the year.
 If you have bucks to raise for meat, they will produce between 25 - 40 pounds of meat per animal.

 For homesteaders that want to find ways to make money off the grid, raising goats provides many opportunities.
 Many people that raise goats also make cheese, soap, or other products to sell for extra sources of income.

 Start Raising Homestead Meats Today

 Right now it’s more important than ever to secure your family’s food supply and make yourself as self-sufficient as possible.
 Learning how to raise your own homestead meats will provide you with a healthy protein supply that you can take pride in knowing where it comes from and how it was raised.

-It might seem like an overwhelming task to start raising small livestock, but the reward and peace of mind of food security definitely outweighs the work.
+It might seem like an overwhelming task to start raising small livestock, but the reward and peace of mind of food security definitely outweigh the work.